matthew-brett/curious-git/git_push_algorithm.rst

 If we start at a particular commit, and then track back following only one parent for each commit, this is a *path* in the *commit history*.

-See :ref:`defining paths <git-reachable>` for a more formal definition of a commit path.

 ************
 An algorithm
 ************